-When a company decides to implement a contact center, one of the most important decisions that they have to make is whether to select cloud contact center or on-premise.
+When a company decides to implement a Contact Center Solution, one of the most important decisions that they have to make is whether to select cloud contact center or on-premise.
 A decision that doesn’t come easy in a world where even the meaning of cloud-based and on-premise call centers is not well established in the start-up community.

 Since the intent of this article is to understand which out of the two options is best suited for a business, let us start from the very basics – the guarding concepts.

 When a business opts for an on-premise contact center, they take on the full responsibility of every stringed customer care task.
 They own their software, hardware and network to simply manage all the calls.
 And, it is up to them to purchase, evaluate, install and maintain all the systems.
-While, when companies choose cloud contact centers, they get the leverage of not investing in the whole purchase and maintenance of the local servers on their premises.
+While, when companies choose Cloud Contact Center Solution, they get the leverage of not investing in the whole purchase and maintenance of the local servers on their premises.

 • Cloud-Based vs. On-Premise Contact Center: The Differentiating Factors

 • Why Should Your Business Opt for Cloud Contact Center?

 • Merits of On-Premise Contact Center

 In the case, Cloud Based Contact Center Software customer care system integration, all they have to do is a partner with a skilled team of cloud contact service providers, who then set up the complete contact center services within a short time.
 There on, everything from the dialers to the CRM is present over the cloud and agents get full access to the contact center services, anytime anywhere.
 This is also called Contact Center as a Service (CCaaS), analogous to SaaS.

 With the concepts and extended definitions of both on-premise contact centers and cloud contact centers now attended to, it is now time to look at what differentiates them from each other, before we move on to the factors that you must keep into consideration when making the choice for your business